luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   When the page loads, React Query automatically fetches animals from Supabase
 -   The data is cached, so if the user navigates away and comes back, it shows cached data immediately
 -   Animals are displayed in a responsive grid of cards
--   Clicking a card navigates to that animal's detail page
 -   If data is stale or the user refocuses the window, React Query automatically refetches

 **Testing:**